convos-chat/www.convos.chat/doc/features.md

 * [How to define custom styling for Convos](/blog/2019/11/2/custom-styling)
 * [Create your own theme in minutes!](/blog/2020/6/14/create-your-own-theme-detailed-walkthrough)
 * [Default theme config](/doc/config#convos_default_theme-and-convos_default_scheme)

+## Translations

+Convos is translated to Italian, Norwegian and Spanish.
+Want Convos to be available in your language?
+Please open a PR!

 ## User administration